rushi2828/JavaExamples/README.md

 - If there is no constructor in a class, then compiler automatically creates a default constructor.

 **OOPS Concepts:**

 *Inheritance:*
 - Inheritance is a process where one class inherits the properties of another class.
 - We use the "extends" keyword in Java to allow the child class to inherit all the properties (data members and methods) of the parent class

 ![image](https://user-images.githubusercontent.com/33669698/210364843-ca6d2b3b-54ac-440f-84bc-7036a7082cef.png)

+- We use implements keyword in Java to inherit the properties from an interface